Treatment Options for Herniated Disc

 - Discectomy: A discectomy is designed to significantly reduce—or completely eliminate—pain caused by herniated or bulging discs that are impinging on nerves or nerve roots.
 Read more.

-- Laminotomy/Laminectomy: A laminotomy and a laminectomy are related minimally invasive procedures that often relieve excessive pressure on the spinal cord or its associated nerve roots caused...
+- Laminotomy/ Laminectomy: A laminotomy and laminectomy are minimally invasive procedures performed to relieve excessive pressure on the spinal cord or its associated nerve roots caused by degenerative...
 Read more.

 - Cervical Foraminotomy: Cervical foraminotomy is a minimally invasive surgical procedure in which a small piece of bone and/or soft tissue is removed in the cervical spine to...
 Read more.